Bryant & May was the largest matchstick manufacturer in Britain. It remains a leading premium brand of matches.

 The Bow factory closed with the loss of 250 jobs in 1971.
 Warehousing and administration functions continued.

-In 1979-80 the marketing and administration departments at Bow were transferred to the Wilkinson Sword headquarters at High Wycombe.
+The marketing and administration departments at Bow were transferred to the Wilkinson Sword headquarters at High Wycombe in 1980.

-Allegheny acquired the entirety of Wilkinson Match in 1980.
+Allegheny acquired full control of Wilkinson Match in 1980.

 The Glasgow factory was closed in 1981.

-Between 1983 and 1986 the Garston factory was converted to largely automated production.
-It was the sole match manufacturing facility in Britain by 1985.
-With 317 employees, it had a productive capacity of 35 billion matches per annum.
+The Garston site had been largely automated by 1986.
+It was the last remaining match factory in Britain.
+It employed 317 people, and had a productive capacity of 35 billion matches per annum.

-In 1987 Allegheny sold Wilkinson Match to Swedish Match.
+Allegheny sold Wilkinson Match to Swedish Match in 1987.
 This resulting in Swedish Match holding over 80 percent of the British match market, and nearly half of the disposable lighter market.

-The Garston factory was closed in 1994 with the loss of 96 jobs.
+The Garston factory was closed with the loss of 96 jobs in 1994.
 It marked the end of match manufacture in Britain.
 Sales had declined due to the decline of smoking and open fires, as well as the removal of excise duty from disposable lighters.
 Production was relocated to Sweden.